AndreYin/c3_steam_export_guide/docs/steam-export/index.md

 <strong>Steam Overlay:</strong>

-Depending on your export configuration, Steam Overlay (SHIFT + TAB usually while any Steam game is running) just won't work due to incompatibilities between the overlay and the webview2/CEF runtime.
+Depending on your export configuration, Steam Overlay (SHIFT + TAB usually while any Steam game is running) just won't work due to incompatibilities.
 This also means that unlocking an achievement will not show a pop-up notification while you play the game, since the overlay cannot be rendered above the game window.

 <strong>Steam Input:</strong>

 Steam uses Steam Input to translate any gamepad input into a standardized format that can be used for any game.
-This works just fine on Windows machines, but it's a big issue getting your games running on the Steamdeck (and future SteamOS machines).
+This works just fine on Windows machines, but it's a big issue getting your games running on the Steamdeck (and future SteamOS machines) - there is a bug where the controls just don't work with your game.

 :::